 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care like they've never experienced.
 See the stories of satisfied Mayo Clinic patients.

 Expertise and rankings

-Each year, Mayo Clinic doctors diagnose and treat more than 5,000 adults and children with Crohn's disease.
+Each year, Mayo Clinic doctors diagnose and treat nearly 6,000 adults and children with Crohn's disease.
 Mayo specializes in helping people with severe symptoms that haven't responded well to treatment in the past.

 Advanced diagnosis methods

 Mayo Clinic researchers helped develop noninvasive imaging techniques that make it possible for doctors to thoroughly inspect the small bowel, such as MR and CT enterography.
 These tests are more sensitive than conventional imaging for finding inflammation, pockets of bacterial infection (abscesses) and abnormal tunnels that develop between loops of intestine or between the intestine and other organs (fistulas).

 Mayo Clinic doctors also use balloon-assisted enteroscopy to look for sources of bleeding that can't be found by other methods.
 During this procedure, a scope and an overtube with one or two attached balloons are inserted through your mouth or anus into your digestive tract.
 This method allows for deeper insertion and visualization of your small intestine.

 Doctors may also use endoscopic ultrasound, which involves examining the intestinal wall with an ultrasound probe.
 This method is helpful for finding fistulas and looking for complications such as abscesses in the perianal area.